Question: We’re looking to buy large rocks to add to our current front yard landscape project.

 Incorporating natural stone in your design can add depth and texture – even in small areas.
-Rock and stone come in many different forms, sizes, kinds, textures and colors.
+Rock and stone come in many different forms, kinds, textures, colors, shapes and sizes.

 Different designs will require different sizes and types to achieve the look you want – everything from small natural stone steps, or used as accent on a path or big boulders permanently placed in the landscape.